owenthereal/gotask/README.md

 Make sure the build tag `// +build gotask` is the first line of the file and there's an empty line before package definition.
 The comments of the task should be in the format of the [man page layout](http://en.wikipedia.org/wiki/Man_page#Layout).
-Running `gotask -h` displays all the tasks:
+Running `gotask -h` will display all the tasks:

 ```plain
 $ gotask -h